 max_connection_threads global variable, and they should generally be set to the same value.

 workload_management_queue_time_warning_ratio: Specifies when a warning will appear based on the ratio of time spent by a query in the queue versus the actual execution time of the query.
-For example, if a query waits in the queue for one second and takes two seconds to execute, the ratio is 0.5.
+For example, if a query waits in the queue for one second and it takes four seconds to execute, the ratio is 1:4, or 0.25.
 The default value is

 0.500000.
 Once the specified ratio is reached for a query, a